dougsweetser/Q/docs/Blogs/Bet_against_Lubos/bet_against_Lubos.md

 This is the power of using quaternions as a unified algebra.
-Anytime one takes the norm of any quaternion expression, we know that norm will not change under an electro-weak tranformation without doing a thing.
+Anytime one takes the norm of any quaternion expression, we know that norm will not change under an electro-weak transformation without doing a thing.
 I consider that fully natural.

-Lubos makes the same trainwreck error that the original poster did.
+Lubos makes the same train wreck error that the original poster did.
 A quaternion times the conjugate of a quaternion creates a quaternion.
 The right answer for the calculation of the norm is:

 ![](q_norm_corrected.png)

-The full quaternion algebra is required for all these calcellations.
+The full quaternion algebra is required for all these calculations.
 There is often interesting physics at nearby point.
 Think about (q+dq)q<sup>\*</sup>.
-The nieghborhood of norm will use the three imaginaries.
+The neighborhood of norm will use the three imaginaries.
 Do I know of even one problem in physics that can be addressed by exploring the neighborhood of a norm?
 The direct answer is no. Since I have both U(1) and SU(2) symmetry, it does strike me as something that is worth further study.

-Anytime one has a simple agelbraic expression, it means there is a graph one should generate.
+Anytime one has a simple algebraic expression, it means there is a graph one should generate.
 The symmetry of U(1) is known as a unit circle in a complex
 plane: